Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pd.concat([temp_df['Date'], historical_values, predicted_values], axis=1)
 ```

-When you press the 'Predict' button, Taipy calls this last function.
+When you press the 'Predict' button, this last function is called.
 It will update the predictions dataset, and this change will propagate to the chart.

 ```python